 Foreign regulatory agencies have or may establish product standards different from those in the United States, and any inability to obtain foreign regulatory approvals on a timely basis could have a material adverse effect on our international business, and our financial condition and results of operations.
 While our foreign sales are currently priced in dollars, fluctuations in currency exchange rates, may reduce the demand for our products by increasing the price of our products in the currency of the countries to which the products are sold.
-Regulatory, geopolitical and other factors may adversely impact our operations in the future or require us to modify our current business practices.
+There can be no assurance that regulatory, geopolitical and other factors will not adversely impact our operations in the future or require us to modify our current business practices.